solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/okta/_index.md

 ---
 title: Authenticate with Okta
 weight: 10
-description: Integrating Gloo and Okta Identity Cloud
+description: Integrating Gloo Edge and Okta Identity Cloud
 ---

 [Okta](https://okta.com) is an [OpenID Connect](https://openid.net) identity hub.
 Okta can be used to expose a consistent